mixxxdj/mixxx/source/chapters/livebroadcasting.rst

 * **Shoutcast radio directory**: `www.shoutcast.com <http://www.shoutcast.com/>`_
 * **Icecast radio directory**: `dir.xiph.org <http://dir.xiph.org/>`_

-Often your streaming host runs its own directory, look after in its FAQ.
+Often streaming hosts will run their own directories.
+Check your host's FAQ to find out.
 If you want to promote your streaming radio station even more, register at services like `streamfinder.com <http://streamfinder.com>`_.
-A overview of different internet radio directories is available at `shoutcheap.com <http://www.shoutcheap.com/internet-radio-directories-submitting-and-promoting/>`_
+An overview of different internet radio directories is available at `shoutcheap.com <http://www.shoutcheap.com/internet-radio-directories-submitting-and-promoting/>`_